Perspective | Washington is far from being good, but it’s not that far from the playoffs

 So allow the Washington Football Team to reintroduce itself — as a contender, sort of.

 Washington’s current status is similar to its name: to be determined, but the incomplete version might hang around for a bit.
 On Sunday, the TBDs celebrated an impressive 25-3 pounding of the battered and listless Dallas Cowboys at FedEx Field.
-They improved their record to 2-5, scooting within a half-game of Philadelphia (2-4-1) for first place in the division.
+They improved to 2-5, scooting within a half-game of Philadelphia (2-4-1) for first place in the division.
 If they had lost, they would have remained just a game clear of the winless New York Jets in the Trevor Lawrence Tankathon.

 If this flimsy NFC East crown is destined to fit nothing better than the most tolerably bad team, Washington can aspire to be so awful.
 Conventional wisdom screams that the TBDs still look like mere mathematical contenders, but they’re in a division that will leave no team behind — not even the New York Giants, who are 1-6 and still haunted by Daniel Jones’s turf monster.

 Of course, those are the same Giants who beat Washington, 20-19, after Coach Ron Rivera decided to go for an ill-fated two-point conversion at the end of their Week 6 matchup.
 In the first year of heavy construction, Rivera and the boys won’t pretend they are coming together in some magnificent way.
 But they’re moving forward.
 They’re showing their professionalism and determination to improve.
-They are focusing on their culture and their standards, and the progress they’ve made is encouraging.
+They are focusing on their culture and their standards, and the progress they have made is encouraging.

-The reward is that, after a bye next week, they’ll play a month of meaningful football games against teams near or below their level: Round 2 vs. the Giants, at Detroit, Cincinnati and at Dallas.
+The reward is that, after a bye next week, they will play a month of meaningful football games against teams near or below their level: Round 2 vs. the Giants, at Detroit, Cincinnati and at Dallas.
 By Thanksgiving night, you should know whether this team is tolerably or irredeemably bad.
 Even if it is the latter, it figures to remain in mathematical contention into December, when the slate appears tougher.

 It’s an ideal situation for a developing team, as long as Rivera doesn’t sacrifice long-term growth for instant gratification.
 As he has vacillated in news conferences and used poor messaging to justify his decisions, his mixed motives have been a concern.
 But Kyle Allen is proving to be the best quarterback option, for now, and the players are exhibiting the kind of toughness and fight that Rivera has been hoping to inspire while he pushes buttons and employs unusual strategy to provoke an aggressive, attacking mentality.